Healthcare Consultant – A Day in the Life

 Hospitals, pharmaceutical firms, and other healthcare providers are the three most common clients for healthcare consultants.

 - Hospitals are the most common client of a healthcare consultant.
 Here, healthcare consultants align the hospital with government regulations; research, purchase, implement, and maintain EHR systems; and coordinate strategic planning for mergers, acquisitions, and other economic shifts.

-- Pharmaceutical firms are the second most likely client of a healthcare consultant, and the most profitable market segment.
-Here, healthcare consultants provide expertise in human resources, logistics, public relations, and strategic management.
+- Pharmaceutical firms are the second most likely client of a healthcare consultant and the most profitable market segment.
+Here, healthcare consultants provide human resources, logistics, public relations, and strategic management expertise.